Meet our team

 Thida Klouk

-Cleaner and groundskeeper
+Cleaner and Groundskeeper

 Thida has been working at JWOC since 2015.
 Her main responsibilities include keeping the JWOC space neat and tidy.
 She brings a variety of skills to the role, and has even helped us by making new curtains, filter covers and soap bags.
 Thida’s son and daughter also attend English classes at JWOC’s Youth Learning Center in addition to their studies at public school.

-Ming Sin Sopheak
+Sin Sopheak

-Security Guard and Groundskeeper
+Security Guard